If you feel unsafe, trust your instincts and seek assistance.

-We encourage people to work with victim service providers to discuss the particular risks and concerns associated with their situation, but this is sometimes hard to do.
-Fortunately, online resources offer helpful information for safety planning.
-We recommend the following websites:
+We encourage people to work with a victim advocate or threat assessment professional to discuss the particular risks and concerns associated with their situation, but sometimes people are reluctant to talk about their fears or experiences with someone they don’t know.
+Fortunately, the following online resources offer helpful information for safety planning.

 DVIP Safety Strategies: Safety planning for victims of dating and domestic violence

 RAINN Safety Planning: Safety planning for victims of sexual misconduct

 Hawk Watch App: Create a virtual safety network

 There are services that provide free transportation to students.